 Humboldt Park Earth Day Celebration

 This one is a biggie.
-The park spans 219 acres and every corner turns up a new discovery, including a boathouse, fishing area, garden, outdoor swimming pool and beach and they’re hosting their 29th Annual Chicago Earth Day, “Your Earth, Your Legacy”.
+The park spans 219 acres and every corner turns up a new discovery, including a boathouse, fishing area, garden, outdoor swimming pool and beach and they’re hosting their 30th Annual Chicago Earth Day Clean-Up & Celebration.
 The park will provide T-shirts and gloves for the cleanup for those that register in advance, while supplies last.
 The day starts with cleanup and a tree planting and workers are rewarded with live music, celebration and lunch.
+For other Chicago Park District clean-up opportunities, check the Friends of the Parks website.

 1440 N. Humboldt Dr., Humboldt Park